What Is a Paddle Raise? The Complete Fundraiser Guide

 - Vague ask.
 "Support our mission" is weak.
 "Fund 50 scholarships so kids can attend camp" is specific.
 Name the need and the outcome.

 - Skipping the story.
 Emotion drives giving.
 Play a video.
 Bring a beneficiary on stage.
-Connect donors to impact before you ask.
+Connect donors to impact before the ask.

 - Starting too high.
 Begin at $100 or $250 so everyone can participate.
 Build momentum before asking for $5,000 and $10,000.